Your search results

 To qualify, the owner must live in the property for at least two years within a five-year period before selling.

-While the IRS does limit the portion of gains that can be excluded when a property was previously used as a rental, this method can still significantly reduce the taxable amount.
+While the IRS limits the portion of gains that can be excluded when a property was previously used as a rental, this strategy can still significantly reduce taxable gains.

 Offset Real Estate Gains with Capital Losses